Profile

 Public activities

-From December 2003 to April 2007 Matjaz was taking part in radio show on Radio Student in Ljubljana called "Prosti Pad" (translates as "Free Fall").
+Between December 2003 and April 2007 Matjaz was taking part in radio show on Radio Student in Ljubljana called "Prosti Pad" (translates as "Free Fall").
 This radio show was dedicated to hard-core-punk-grind-core and noise-experimental music.
-In this weekly show (it used to be bi-weekly) many interesting bands, labels, fanzines and individuals were presented and their music played.
-The radios website for each show tells you a lot about the ‘educational’ side of the radio show, as well as a lot of good and reliable information are published there.
-Check the Matjaz's playlist here.
+In this weekly show (which used to be bi-weekly), he introduced many interesting bands, labels, fanzines and individuals.
+Excerpt from Matjaz's playlist can be found here.

-From February 2009 to December 2010 he was taking part in bi-weekly on-line radio show called "Tone Plus".
-The radio show was in English language and was dedicated to experimental music, industrial, noise, improvisation, electro-acoustic, weird sound-scapes and sonic arts supporting independent sound art.
+Between February 2009 and December 2010 he was taking part in fornightly on-line radio show called "Tone Plus".
+This radio show was in English language and was dedicated to experimental music, industrial, noise, improvisation, electro-acoustic, weird sound-scapes and sonic arts supporting independent sound art.